Using Mirrors

 There are so many beautiful mirrors with stunning frames around at the moment in all shapes and sizes, but they don’t just have to be solely decorative they’re also a very powerful tool in helping to create an illusion and potentially transform the atmosphere and proportion of your room.

 If your room has a problem – too narrow, too dark, or too small the chances are that a mirror can help bring it together.
-Used cleverly can accentuate the positive and minimize the negative.
+Used cleverly, it can accentuate the positive and minimize the negative.

 Well placed mirrors